 No looking back

-Culford and Accessit have had a long and successful partnership.
-It’s been over ten years now since Culford chose Accessit for their library, and for Lesley “it was a great decision”.
+Culford School and Accessit have had a long and successful partnership.
+It’s been over ten years now since Culford chose Accessit for their library.
+For Lesley “it was a great decision”.

 “A lot has changed over that time.
 It used to be that the library was the one place to go for information, and that’s no longer the case.
 Students want to access the library with their digital devices and now we’re facing the issues of ‘fake news’ and unreliable sources of information, as use of Google and social media rise.
 That’s where Accessit’s One Search function is so powerful – in that it outperforms Google in this regard.
 We’re teaching our students to use Accessit as their search engine and be more discriminating about the information they find on the web.
 Giving students the skills to undertake high quality, independent research is something that’s important at Culford.”